Patricia Arab

 Patricia Arab is a Canadian politician, who was elected to the Nova Scotia House of Assembly in the 2013 provincial election.
-A member of the Nova Scotia Liberal Party, she represents the electoral district of Fairview-Clayton Park.
+As a member of the Nova Scotia Liberal Party, she represented the electoral district of Fairview-Clayton Park until 2024.

 Early life

-Arab was born and raised in Halifax, Nova Scotia.
+Arab was born in Halifax, Nova Scotia, where she was raised.
 She attended Halifax West High School.

 Arab graduated with a Bachelor of Arts from University of Kings College/Dalhousie University, and went on to complete her Bachelor of Education and a Masters of Education in Counselling at Mount Saint Vincent University and Acadia University respectively.

 Arab was hired by the South Shore Regional School Board shortly after completing her Masters of Education in Counselling.
 Arab was a Guidance Counsellor and Teacher at Forest Heights Community School, in Chester Grant, where she had the opportunity to work with Dr. Stan Kutcher, in piloting his Mental Health Curriculum, which has since been released nationally.

 During her time at the South Shore Regional School Board, Arab facilitated the implementation of a preventative mental health program called PATHS (promoting alternate thinking strategies), which supported children in identifying, naming, and understanding their feelings as a tool to better handle and overcome moments of crisis in their lives.
 This program was piloted in three elementary schools just outside of Bridgewater.